Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Results

 \subsection{Bayesian Optimization Performance}

-The MOTPE algorithm efficiently navigated the hyperparameter space over 100 trials, progressively identifying architectures with improved $DCS$.
+The MOTPE algorithm efficiently navigated the hyperparameter space in the 100 trials, progressively identifying improved architectures $DCS$.
 The algorithm effectively explored the trade-off between $DCS$ and training time, identifying a Pareto front of optimal configurations.
-The final model, Bayesian-Optimized QGAN (BO-QGAN), was selected from this front for maximizing $DCS$.
+The final model, which we call Bayesian-Optimized Quantum GAN (BO-QGAN), was selected from this front to maximize $DCS$.